KimoriWasTaken/ValheimEndgame/README.md

 ✔️ Add another Endgame difficulty spike
    - Equipment is there, just need to add more stars
    - Looking into [ForgottenBiomes](https://valheim.thunderstore.io/package/AlreeNicolas/Forgotten_Biomes/) and [DoOrDieMonster](https://valheim.thunderstore.io/package/Horem/DoOrDieMonsters/) right now

-❌ Create a skript that will Download and Install everything
-   - This way we can support the original creators through nexus mods reward program with every click
-   - And it will still be a one-click install for users

 ## Known Issues: